Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

-The first term in \eqref{eq:net_gain} represents the jump in purchase probability from capturing high-cost consumers \( [c, \overline{c}] \), whereas the second term represents the loss in purchase probability from forgoing low-cost consumers \( [0, c] \).
-Hence, from \eqref{eq:diff}, any deviation to a partial-purchase signal is unprofitable if and only if $\phi_a(x)\geq D(x;U_a)$ for all $x$.
+The first and second terms in \eqref{eq:net_gain} represent the gain from capturing the high-cost consumers and the loss from forgoing the low-cost consumers, respectively.
+By \eqref{eq:diff}, any deviation to a partial-purchase signal is unprofitable if and only if $\phi_a(x)\geq D(x_i;U_a)$ for all $x$.

 Equation \eqref{eq:net_gain} clarifies why multiple UCEs exist.
 As the censorship threshold $a$ increases, the weight $\frac{c}{c_F(a)}$ associated with the gain grows, making deviations increasingly attractive.
+In other words, firms become more tempted to exploit the local monopoly power when they are already disclosing relatively more information.
 Consequently, the constraint $\phi_a(x) \geq D(x; U_a)$ tightens uniformly as $a$ increases.
 If $U_a$ is an equilibrium, lowering the threshold to any $b<a$ relaxes the constraint, implying $U_b$ is an equilibrium.

+It is worthwhile to note that the the sign of the large bracketed term in \eqref{eq:net_gain} is independent of the number of firms $n$.
+This sheds light on why upper censorship equilibria remain stable in the limit of intense competition.
+While the profitability of partial-purchase deviations does not vary with $n$, the function $\phi_a$ becomes convex for sufficiently large $n$.
+In other words, the incentive to deviate remains unchanged, while the appeal of adhering to $U_a$ strengthens in the intense competition limit, reinforcing the equilibrium.

 \paragraph{Maximally Informative Equilibrium}